 Your artwork isn’t vector, what can you do?

 If you had a professional designer create your logo, first ask them for the vector files.
 If you’re from a larger company, ask your marketing or design department for vector files.
-If you can’t find a vector file, you will need one created.
-Our dedicated team of in-house designers are the perfect place to correct this.

 Why won’t my vector file work?